Dambre/messenger/README.md

 There are things that I did not do (to meet production requirements) due to my tight schedule :/ But I can assure you I am capable of doing them :)

 Things to add or improve:
+    * Responsive design compatibility with more mobile phones (now its best for high rez phones or tablets :( )
     * Unit tests
     * Some views
     * Real time messages page updates with AJAX